 “Is it true that after Lyons fell you took the royalist rebels out into the fields and had them blasted to death with grapeshot?
 That you guillotined 1,800 prisoners in just one month?
-That you tied prisoner's hands, floated them out on rafts, and sank them?”
+That you tied prisoner's hands, floated them out on rafts, and sank them into the river?”

 “They were enemies of liberty.”

 “Perhaps.
 But it seems to me, Citizen Fouche, that even if you do not believe in wehr-wolves you are someone with experience in seeing men become monsters.
 And you know that in an age of monsters, no one is ever truly safe.
-So I ask you, Citizen Fouche: How safe will you be in a month?
+How safe will you be in a month?
 How safe do you think General Santerre felt when he was where you are now?
-And when you have considered the matter of your own safety, ask yourself whether you don't want someone around you who has experience fighting monsters.”
+Given all that, don’t you want someone around you who has experience fighting monsters?”

-Fouche paused.
-He met Chastel's eye.
+Fouche met Chastel's eye.
 Chastel did not blink.
 Fouche turned his chair toward the window.

 And Chastel was free to go.

-Antoine Joseph Santerre survived the Reign of Terror, and like most surviving prisoners incarcerated under Robespierre he was eventually released.
+Antoine Joseph Santerre survived the Reign of Terror, and like most surviving prisoners was eventually released.
 However, his political, military, and business careers were ruined, and he died in poverty.

-Jean Pierre de Batz, also known as the Baron de Batz, escaped from revolutionary Paris with his head intact and continued to agitate for the downfall of the Republic.
+Jean Pierre de Batz escaped from Paris with his head intact and continued to agitate for the downfall of the Republic.
 Arrested in Auvergne, he escaped and fled to Switzerland.
 He remained an ardent royalist his entire life.

 The Marquis de Sade was also released after Robespierre's fall, but seven years later he was imprisoned once again, this time by Napoleon.
 Altogether, he spent thirty-two of his seventy-four years of life in some form of incarceration.

 Catherine Theot was eventually acquitted of all charges, but had already died in prison anyway.
-Her followers and co-defendants were released.
 The doctor who examined her body found no evidence of pregnancy, Messianic or otherwise.

 Joseph Fouche, despite his well-publicized zeal for the Reign of Terror, became one of Robespierre's loudest and most influential critics, rallying the legislature against him and the other Committee members.
 Fouche was made Minister of Police under Napoleon.

-Daciana fled Paris shortly after the death of Fabre and the king, without Chastel.
+Daciana fled Paris shortly after the death of Fabre, without Chastel.
 But their paths were destined to cross again.

 As for Antoine Chastel the Younger, no one can say for certain what became of him.
 He avoided execution during the Reign of Terror and served France in conflicts foreign and domestic for many years.
 He expatriated to England in 1802 for reasons unknown, but returned to defend France in the War of the First Coalition the following year.
-He crossed the Danube under Napoleon’s command in 1809, and there is no record of him after that.
+He crossed the Danube with Napoleon in 1809, and there is no record of him after that.